whereareiam/Socialismus/README.md

 - [Swapper](https://github.com/whereareiam/Swapper) *[WIP]* - The message magician!
 Transform words into emojis, phrases, or anything you fancy.
 Perfect for adding a touch of surprise to your chat.
+- [Colorizer](https://github.com/whereareiam/Colorizer) *[WIP]* - The chat colorist!
+Allow players to select chat color and message palette.
+Ideal for adding a touch of personalization to your chat.
 - [Warden](https://github.com/whereareiam/Warden) *[WIP]* - The chat cop!
 Keep your server safe and friendly with automatic moderation.
 Ideal for filtering out bad language, spam, or anything else you don’t want to see.
 - [Essentials](https://github.com/whereareiam/Essentials) *[WIP]* - The essential toolkit!
 A collection of useful